A double scaling for the 4d/3d reduction of $\mathcal{N}=1$ dualities: Double scaling and localization: from to

 The standard hyperbolic limit procedure, in which a linear scaling is assigned to all the fugacities, has the net effect of reducing the 4d theory with zero real mass background around vanishing holonomies.
 This is the starting point for the ARSW prescription \cite{Aharony:2013dha} to engineer 3d dualities from 4d dualities directly from the partition functions.
 When applying this prescription to SQCD both the electric and the magnetic theories are first expanded around the gauge holonomies configuration $\sigma = (0,\dots,0)$.
 It is then possible to explore different vacua in the Coulomb branch by implementing a real mass flow for the flavor fugacities as discussed in \cite{Aharony:2013dha} and recover 3d dualities.
 When a mass flow is implemented, the vacua in the electric and the magnetic theory are not trivially related anymore.
 A vacuum at vanishing holonomies in the electric theory could be related to a non-trivial point in the Coulomb branch in the magnetic side.

 However, this procedure fails to work in some cases.
-For instance, it is not possible to obtain 3d dualities for theories the reduction of the partition function with this prescription, for theories where the Coulomb branch of the 3d theory is not completely lifted near the $\sigma = 0$ vacuum by monopole-induced superpotential terms.
+For instance, it is not possible to obtain 3d dualities from the reduction of the partition function with this prescription, for theories where the Coulomb branch of the 3d theory is not completely lifted near the $\sigma = 0$ vacuum by monopole-induced superpotential terms.
 This is precisely the case for orthogonal SQCD.
-In this situation taking the hyperbolic limit produces a divergent partition function in 3d, due to the index being unsensitive to the unlifted direction on the Coulomb branch and makes it impossible to recover a 3d duality from localization \cite{Aharony:2013kma}.
-In general, it is not always the case that the point $\sigma = 0$ is a stable vacuum of the theory or other vacua can be possible \cite{Hwang:2018riu}.
+The consequences of such flat directions in the Coulomb branch on the three-sphere partition function have been discussed in \cite{ArabiArdehali:2015ybk}.
+In this situation taking the hyperbolic limit produces a divergent partition function in 3d, due to the index being insensitive to the unlifted direction on the Coulomb branch, and makes it impossible to recover a 3d duality from localization \cite{Aharony:2013kma}.
+More generally, it is not always the case that the point $\sigma = 0$ is a stable vacuum of the theory or other vacua can be possible \cite{ArabiArdehali:2015ybk,Hwang:2018riu}.

-For this reason we modify the ARSW prescprition by defining a ``double scaling limit'', which turns on a fixed non-trivial background for the real masses, while compactifying the thermal circle.
+For this reason we modify the ARSW prescription by defining a ``double scaling limit'', which turns on a fixed non-trivial background for the real masses, while compactifying the thermal circle.
 When studying the theory on this background some or all of the KK matter fields zero modes can become massive and get lifted.
 Depending on the choice of the background, we can thus reduce to 3d theories with different matter content, with respect to the original one.
 This has the effect of selecting a different vacuum when reducing the theory on $S_b^3$, in which correspondingly different monopoles superpotentials are generated on the Coulomb branch.

 To this aim we modify the standard parametrization of the fugacities of the hyperbolic limit by fixing a background for the real masses and a generic non-zero vacuum for the holonomies.
 Equivalently, we perform a double scaling limit, in which the real masses are taken to be large with a $1/r_1$ scaling, while the radius of the $S^1$ goes to zero.
 Therefore, we parametrize the 4d fugacities as